 Case Number: 562056

 Upon being retained, we immediately ordered and examined our client’s disclosure.
 While there was very strong evidence of his guilt, we were able to identify significant weaknesses in the case against him.
-We then used these weaknesses in negotiations with the Crown Prosecutor to successfully secure a sentence that would not any additional time to our client’s sentence.
+We then used these weaknesses in negotiations with the Crown Prosecutor to successfully secure a sentence that would not add any additional time to our client’s sentence.

 Successful Outcome: No Additional Jail Time